flatironinstitute/nemos/docs/developers_notes/05-observation_models.md

 - **pseudo_r2**: Method for computing the pseudo-$R^2$ of the model based on the residual deviance.
 There is no consensus definition for the pseudo-$R^2$, what we used here is the definition by Cohen at al. 2003[^2].
 - **check_inverse_link_function**: Check that the link function is a auto-differentiable, vectorized function form $\mathbb{R} \longrightarrow \mathbb{R}$.

-## Concrete classes

-### `PoissonObservations`

-The `PoissonObservations` is designed for modeling observed spike counts based on a Poisson distribution with a given rate.

-### `GammaObservations`

-The `GammaObservations`  is designed for modeling continuous calcium/voltage traces based on a Gamma distribution with a given rate.

 ## Contributor Guidelines

 To implement an observation model class you